Yiddish theatre: Sweden

-Post-Holocaust Yiddish theatre
+Post-Holocaust

 Like the rest of Yiddish-language culture, Yiddish theatre was devastated by the Holocaust.
 Most of the world's Yiddish-speakers were killed and many theatres were destroyed.
-Many of the surviving Yiddish-speaking Ashkenazim emigrated to Israel, where many assimilated into the emerging Hebrew-language culture, since Yiddish was discouraged and looked down upon by Zionists.
+Many of the surviving Yiddish-speaking Ashkenazim emigrated to Israel, where many assimilated into the emerging Hebrew-language culture, since Yiddish was looked down upon and Zionists promoted Hebrew as a language of Jewish unity.
 In Soviet Union, the Moscow State Jewish Theatre continued to perform until 1948, when it was shut down.

 Although its glory days have passed, Yiddish theatre companies still perform in various Jewish communities.
 The Folksbiene (People's Theatre) company in New York City is still active 107 years after it was founded.
-New Yiddish Rep, founded in New York City in 2007, producesYiddish shows for a younger audience than the senior-citizen oriented Folksbiene.
+New Yiddish Rep, founded in New York City in 2007, produces Yiddish shows for a younger audience than the senior-citizen oriented Folksbiene.
 The Dora Wasserman Yiddish Theatre of Montreal, Quebec, Canada has been active since 1958.

 In Melbourne, Australia, the Kadimah Jewish Cultural Centre and Library, home for Yiddish language and theatre, has been operating for over 110 years.
 The Kadimah Yiddish Theatre has presented new plays in Yiddish as well as new interpretations of Yiddish classical plays and music.
 The Kadimah also offers its audience a large library of on-demand digital content.

 The Ester Rachel and Ida Kaminska Jewish Theater in Warsaw, Poland and the State Jewish Theater in Bucharest, Romania also continue to perform plays in Yiddish, with simultaneous translations into Polish and Romanian respectively.
 Although Yiddish theatre never truly caught on in the state of Israel, the Yiddishpiel Theatre company (founded in 1987) is still producing and performing new plays in Tel-Aviv.
 The longest-running Yiddish production in Israel, which was also one of the few commercial Yiddish theatrical successes post Holocaust, was Pesach Burstein's production of Itzik Manger's Songs of the Megillah (Yiddish: Megille Lider).
 It also released on Broadway in 1968 to favourable reviews as Megilla of Itzik Manger.
 The career of the Burstein troupe documented in the 2000 documentary film The Komediant.
 Opera singer and actor David Serero is bringing Yiddish theatre, adapted in English, back to the Lower East Side of New York, with plays such as the Yiddish King Lear.

-In 2019, a Yiddish production of Fiddler on the Roof (Fidler Afn Dakh) by Folksbiene opened at Stage 42, one of the largest off-Broadway theaters.
+A Yiddish production of Fiddler on the Roof (Fidler Afn Dakh) by Folksbiene opened at Stage 42 in 2019, one of the largest off-Broadway theaters.
 It had been a hit in 2018 at the Museum of Jewish Heritage in downtown Manhattan.

+New Yiddish Rep produced Yiddish versions of “Waiting for Godot,” “Death of a Salesman,” and “God of Vengeance,” and in 2023, a new, original Yiddish drama called “The Gospel According to Chaim” by Mikhl Yashinsky.